melodiehc/ICD10-Project/README.md

-<<<<<<< HEAD
-<<<<<<< HEAD
 # ICD10-Project
 This is a simple machine learning model that automatically predicts ICD-10 (international classifcation of diseases) codes based on unstructed clinical notes (for example medical notes, discharge info etc.).

-## How it Works
-Input : A clinical note written by a healthcare provider
-Preprocessing: Cleans the text using natural language processing, converts the text into numerical features using TF-IDF vectorization (TF-IDF: Term Frequency-Inverse Document Frequency is a statistical method used in natural language processing and information retrieval to evaluate the importance of a word in a document)
-Model: Train a multi label classifier to map clean text
-Output: A list of predicted ICD-10 codes relevant to the clinical note
 =======
 # ICD10-Project
 >>>>>>> d3ad99114f72f2ab2dc30fe31665bd18844e4850